 More favorite recipes to enjoy –

 Printable Cinnamon Roll Waffles with Crispy Bacon and Toffee Recipe

 Glazed Cinnamon Roll Waffles with Crispy Bacon and Toffee

 - 1 8 count can Pillsbury Grands Refrigerated Cinnamon Rolls with Cream Cheese Icing

 Icing for Cinnamon Roll Waffles

-- crumbled, cooked bacon, for topping waffles
+- 1/3 cup crumbled, cooked bacon, for topping the waffles

-Please feel free to leave us a comment – we love hearing from our readers and followers!
-If we don’t reply, please know we may have missed your comment.
-You are always welcome to reach out to us by email: [email protected]
+We love hearing from our readers and followers, so leave us a comment if you’d like.
+If you don’t hear back from us shortly, know that we may not have seen your comment.
+Feel free to reach out to us by email: [email protected]

-Let’s Get Cookin’,
+Let’s Get You Cookin’,

 Please Note: We do use referral and affiliate links here for products and services that Chef Alli loves and recommends.
 If you click on a link and make a purchase, I may receive a small commission at no extra cost to you.